Fondiaria-Unipol merger within sight

 MILAN Fondiaria FOSA.MI and Unipol (UNPI.MI) said their twin 1.1 billion euro ($1.3 billion) capital increases were poised to start July 16, bringing them closer to creating Italy's second-largest insurance group.

-Fondiaria and Unipol said on Thursday the terms of the capital increase were unchanged from those already approved, adding their capital hikes were conditional on finalizing the underwriting consortium by Friday morning.
+Fondiaria said on Thursday the terms of the capital increase were unchanged from those already approved, adding the capital hike was conditional on finalizing the underwriting consortium by Friday morning.

 The merger is vital for loss-making Fondiaria to avoid being placed under court-appointed administration, which would have weakened Italy's financial system at a time when a credit crunch and a recession has already hobbled business activity.